ryanguill/fp-cfc/readme.md

 Reduce that goes through the collection in the opposite order.

-#### collection operations not currently provided

-These are things that are not currently provided by this library but are things I intend to eventually implement.
-If you would like to use these, please feel free to reach out and/or send a PR.

-`collect` - Like `map` plus `filter`, if the callback returns void the item is ommitted from the resulting collection.

-`flatMap` - If multiple items are returned, result will be flattened.

 ## Option

 `Option` is useful when you have a variable that may or may not contain a value and you want to a) be able to safely operate on this variable without worrying about if it actually contains a value or not, and b) force the consumer of the variable to handle the case of the value being null.  `Option`s are immutable, no operation on them should change their data.